emirebreo/Seek/README.md

 - Scrapes from Bing on-demand.
 - Proxy (alpha) and easily look up archives of any result.

+## roadmap
+- Searching for videos, files, news and other catagories.
+- Faster load-time for results.
+- Server-side config for operators.
+- Improved error handling.

 ## credits
 - [hazycora](https://hazycora.com) has helped with a bit of both scraping and other aspects, she also made the logo and the favicon.